BoltzExchange/boltz-client/docs/grpc.md

 #### GetWallets

-Returns the current balance and subaccount of the liquid wallet.
+Returns a list of all available wallets.

 | Request | Response |
 | ------- | -------- |